 Los Glaciares is Argentina’s largest national park and 30% of it is covered in ice.
 Awarded national park status in 1937, it was later deemed to be a UNESCO World Heritage site too.
 Owing to its unique landscape, this is perhaps the closest thing you’ll experience to Antarctica, without visiting the continent itself.

-It’s home to a handful of natural wonders, including the Fitz Roy trek and the Perito Moreno Glacier.
+It’s home to a handful of natural wonders, including Mount Fitz Roy and the Perito Moreno Glacier.
 This is one of the world’s only glaciers that is not retreating!
 As with any kind of Patagonian destination, this isn’t the cheapest national park to get around.
 However, reasonably priced group tours to the glacier and other highlights do exist.

 As this is one of the most popular national parks in South America, don’t expect to be alone during your visit.
 December to February are peak times because of good weather but if you are on a budget and would prefer to avoid the crowds, consider travelling outside of these times.